SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   *Order-Service** can also receive the _Shipment Created_ events.
 This is done by updating the subscription list of the _all-order-updates_ queue with the topic pattern of the Shipment Created events.
 * You can do this by :
-    * Open the queue configuration for the all-orders-confirmed queue
+    * Open the queue configuration for the _all-order-updates_ queue
     * Click on Subscription tab
     * Click on + Subscription and add in an additional topic subscription as : `acmeretail/shipping/shipment/created/v1/*/*`